-Manchester United Women v Everton Women
+Man Utd come from behind to beat Everton

 Post update

-Attempt missed.
-Claire Emslie (Everton Women) right footed shot from outside the box is close, but misses to the left.
-Assisted by Toni Duggan.
+Attempt blocked.
+Jade Moore (Manchester United Women) right footed shot from outside the box is blocked.

 Post update